TV-Rename/tvrename/index.md

 Get the oily rag out, its time to get your hands dirty...
 [Read the Technical Guide](technical "Read the Technical Guide").

 # Buy us a drink
-If this program has saved you time, or you use it regularly, then [buy us a drink](https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=paypal%40tvrename%2ecom&item_name=TVRename%20thank-you%20drink&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=AU&bn=PP%2dDonationsBF&charset=UTF%2d8) to say thanks!
+If this program has helped you out, saved you time, or you use it regularly, then [buy us a drink](https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=paypal%40tvrename%2ecom&item_name=TVRename%20thank-you%20drink&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=AU&bn=PP%2dDonationsBF&charset=UTF%2d8) to say thanks!
 Suggested amount is the price you'd pay for a beer (or other beverage of your choice!).